Financial Select Sector SPDR Fund (XLF): Complete Beginner's Guide

 What is Financial Select Sector SPDR Fund?

 XLF tracks the financial sector of the S&P 500, including banks, insurance companies, asset managers, and financial services firms.
-The financial sector is a cornerstone of the U.S. economy and tends to benefit from rising interest rates and economic growth.
+The financial sector is a major pillar of the U.S. economy and tends to benefit from rising interest rates and economic growth.
 Beginners should know that XLF provides targeted exposure to one sector, which makes it more volatile than a diversified fund but useful for investors with specific views on the financial industry.

 XLF is managed by State Street Global Advisors and has been available since 1998.
 With $45.0B in assets under management, it's a well-established fund with strong institutional backing.
 The fund charges an expense ratio of 0.09%, which means for every $10,000 you invest, you pay approximately $9 per year in management fees.